TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-08-28-Coding-Period-Week-10n11.md

 Global Prune | 7.73 | 17.03 | 42.90 | 0.0023
 Local Prune | 7.74 | 14.15 | 32.57 | 0.0027

+* Although it was mentioned that optimized models do not support GPU inference.
+I found that using GPU gives a boost in performance, e.g., inference time improved for Global pruning from 0.0071 to 0.0023 sec/frame.
-The baseline should be able to complete the circuit.
+* The baseline should be able to complete the circuit.
 However, it could not.
 This indicates the original model needs more training.
-The quantized models were not working as expected, we can the [Issue #396](https://github.com/JdeRobot/BehaviorMetrics/issues/396) for details about the problem.
+* The quantized models were not working as expected, we can the [Issue #396](https://github.com/JdeRobot/BehaviorMetrics/issues/396) for details about the problem.

 ### Important links